Thursday, May 19, 2011

 THE FAMILY ALL GROWN UP

 It was two stories with nooks and crannies that enchanted me.
-At the top of the stairs-well almost-actually at the top of the second landing was a small wooden door, perhaps 18" square.
+At the top of the stairs, well almost, actually at the top of the second landing was a small wooden door, perhaps 18" square.
 We could quietly unlatch the door and look directly below into the kitchen and actually SPY on the adults who were preparing Thanksgiving dinner or cleaning up after Christmas Eve or whatever they were busied about doing.
 We thought we were invisible and would eavesdrop on real grown up conversation.
-The grownups never let on they were the least aware of the myriad silent little heads perched above, taking turns watching their every move.
+The grownups never let on they were the least bit aware of the myriad silent little heads perched above, taking turns watching their every move.
 I still have no idea what purpose that littlest of doors was originally intended for, but it was the perfect peephole for some awfully nosey grandkids.

 Upstairs was the only bathroom in the house.
 With a clawfoot bathtub, no less!
 To top it off, in Aunt Joyce's room was a huge record player where we listened to and fell in love with musicals.
 When we stopped dancing around to the music we could play in her strange closet, more of a crawl in than a walk in.
 The door was full sized, like the door to another room, but beyond that little area the closet shrinkydinked into a space half as tall, and we could nudge our way back under the hanging sweaters and have our own kid proportioned domain, where adults couldn't easily reach.
 So cool.